-- The right to choose whether or not to participate in disciplinary proceedings; - The right to notification of disciplinary proceedings and of prompt time frames anticipated for major stages of the complaint process; - The right to notice of the factual allegations based on any response by the Respondent; - 4.
+- 1. The right to choose whether or not to participate in grievance procedures; - 2.
+The right to notification of the grievance procedures; - 3.
+The right to be notified of the availability of Supportive Measures as outlined in the University's Sexual Misconduct Policy; - 4.
+The right to review all evidence and the investigative report; - 5.
 The right to a prompt and impartial response and resolution of the complaint;

-- The right to present relevant statements, materials and witnesses during the disciplinary proceedings; - The right to review all written statements and materials presented at the proceedings; - 7.
-The right to notification of the outcome of the complaint as set forth herein; - 8.
-The right to have an Advisor; - 9.
-The right to be free from retaliation for filing a complaint or participating in the University's investigation and fact-finding process; and - 10.
-The right of appeal consistent with the provisions of this Code.
+- 6. The right to present relevant statements, materials and witnesses during the grievance procedures; - 7.
+The right to have an advisor of choice throughout the process or appointed by the University for a hearing; - 8.
+The right to have available at the hearing all relevant evidence and the investigative report; - 9.
+The right to have an advisor ask questions of any witnesses and/or the Respondent at designated times during a hearing; - 10.
+The right to written notification of: - 1. any finding of responsibility - 2. findings of fact supporting the determination - 3. statement of and rationale for the result as to each allegation - 4. any disciplinary sanctions imposed - 5. any remedies provided - 11.
+The right to be free from retaliation for filing a complaint or participating in the University's grievance process; and - 12.
+The right of appeal consistent with the provisions of these Special Procedures.